Skip to content

 • Obtain a copy of the Thesis and Dissertation Guide from the Graduate School.

-• Activate intent to graduate on LionPATH during the semester of intended graduation; see Thesis, Dissertation and Performance Calendar; deadline is typically within the first two weeks of the semester.
+• Activate intent to graduate on LionPATH during the semester of intended graduation; see Office of Theses and calendar; deadline is typically within the first two weeks of the semester.

 • By the semester deadline date, submit a draft of the dissertation to the Office of Theses and Dissertations for format review.

-• Copies of the draft dissertation including the abstract consistent with the ProQuest/UMI Agreement (limit 350 words) and vitae (one page maximum) in approved Graduate School form to all members of doctoral committee.
+• Following approval by adviser, draft dissertation including the abstract consistent with the ProQuest/UMI Agreement (limit 350 words) and vitae (one page maximum) in approved Graduate School form to all members of doctoral committee at least four weeks prior to proposed defense date.

-• Reviewed draft dissertation returned to graduate student for major revisions (within two weeks after received).
+• Within two weeks, draft dissertation approved by committee members or returned to graduate student for major corrections, if necessary.

 • Receive approval from doctoral committee to schedule final oral examination after major corrections are made.